 I used my jigsaw to cut through the slats.

-I used the jigsaw to cut the piece in half, then I moved it to the table saw to get a closer/straight cut.
+I used the jigsaw to cut the piece in half, then I moved it to the miter saw to get a closer/straight cut.

 Doing a dry fit, test run.
 I then decided I needed a child to measure.
 My neighbors across the street have their kids and grandkids visiting, so I walked over with my tape measure in hand.
 Thank you Layla Grace for letting me take some measurements.
 The arms were a little tall, so back to the jigsaw I go.